rvye/viewmodel/README.md

 # viewmodel

-viewmodel changer for fabric (1.19.x)
+### original made by ethius, didn't know where to find their mod so i just updated it

-* i lost the source
+updated version of ethius' viewmodel changer for fabric (1.19.x)